-This site a good one for those who love all the Atlantic coast to offer.
+This site is a good one for those who love the open Atlantic coast.
 It’s a wild area where people can walk along the dunes and watch the tides flow in and out.
-Head off shore and discover rich fishing areas that make it easy to catch dinner.
-This is a good space for those who love the shore and want to get to know it better any time of the year.
+Head offshore and discover rich fishing areas that make it easy to catch your own dinner.
+This is a good space for those who like the shore and want to get to know it better any time of the year.

 If you’re heading to this part of the country, the campsites shown here have all you need for a good time.
 Head to the state’s lovely interior and see towns like Northampton with plenty of cultural offerings along the way.

 The state’s many public forests and marvelous Connecticut River makes for wonderful boating while the Berkshires are an ideal chance to go hiking.
-The campsites here make it easy to create a home base.
 If you’re hitting the seashores or Boston, the sites listed make a convenient and pleasant home base.
-See Massachusetts in person with any one of these fabulously fun camping sites.

 Camping in Massachusetts is an exciting outdoor experience.
 And even though most campgrounds are developed, one should not set off unprepared.

 If you don’t have an RV and the campground doesn’t offer rentals or cabins, it’s important that you bring a quality tent.
 Sleeping bags and pads are also a must.
 If you’re planning on cooking, you will need cookware, fire-starting materials, as well as firewood.
 However, most campgrounds offer those.
 You will also need a flashlight, multitool, bug spray, and sunscreen, especially in the summer months.

 We also recommend you check the weather before you go and bring appropriate clothes.
 Ready?
 Massachusetts can’t wait, so let’s go!